BenRamo06/PySpark/Dataproc/Read.md

 - Standard  (1 master: n workers)
 - High Availability (3 master: n workers)

-Initialization actions --> install additional components of the cluster. (libraries, environments, etc...)
+Initialization actions --> which are executables or scripts that Cloud Dataproc will run on all nodes in the cluster as soon as it’s set up. (libraries, environments, etc...)

+**Versioning**

+When you create a new Dataproc cluster, the latest available Debian image version will be used by default.
+You can select a Debian, Rocky Linux or Ubuntu image version when creating a cluster.

+Those images can contain different version of product for example:

+1.5 Debian version = Hadoop 1.5 and Spark 2.4.8
+2.0 Debian version = Hadoop 3.2.2 and Spark 3.2.1

+With that, Dataproc contain versions of images to specific scenario.

 **Cluster**

-- **Cluster long live**
+- **Cluster Monolithic|long-running**
 	* Cluster involves frequent batch jobs or streaming jobs wich run 24x7
 	* it's mandatory a cluster in warm conditions all the time
 	* There is a need to let analysis quickly (ad hoc analytical queries)